zenvia/zenvia-openapi-spec/spec/info/description.md

 When one error occurs, the API will return a 4xx or 5xx HTTP status code and the payload with an Error Object.

-The Error Object obeys the follwing schema:
+The error object obeys the follwing schema:

 <SchemaDefinition schemaRef="#/components/schemas/error.base" />